joakim-brannstrom/code_checker/doc/design/use_case.md

 partof: REQ-purpose
 ###

-The user wants to filter what is quality checked.
+The user wants to filter what files are quality checked.

 ## Rationale